opencv/opencv/modules/calib3d/doc/camera_calibration_and_3d_reconstruction.rst

 computeCorrespondEpilines
 -----------------------------
-.. c:function:: void computeCorrespondEpilines( const Mat& points, int whichImage, const Mat& F, vector<Vec3f>& lines )
+.. cpp:function:: void computeCorrespondEpilines( InputArray points, int whichImage, InputArray F, OutputArray lines )

     For points in an image of a stereo pair, computes the corresponding epilines in the other image.